-Next, arrange the boards like shown in the picture, (the back sides of the boards facing up) and draw your heart shape on.
+Next, arrange the boards like shown in the picture above (the back sides of the boards facing up) and draw your heart shape.
 You can choose a different shape to suit your tastes, but don't make it too complicated or it will be really difficult to cut out.

 Next, you'll need to cut along your pencil lines.
 Unless you have gigantic scissors, you'll need to use a knife.
 I really had to dig in to cut all the way through the cork board.
 I got about halfway deep, and then I was able to bend and break it off along the cut.

 Once you've cut everything out, go along your edges with a pair of scissors to tidy up the edge, since it's probably a little jagged.
 At this point, you're probably going to need to get out a dustpan and broom—the crumbled cork is really messy.

 Now, flip your board right side up, put the pieces back together, and attach your cork heart onto the wall.